Last Updated on

 Is Vomiting During Pregnancy Normal?

-What Are The Causes Of Vomiting And Nausea In Pregnancy?
+What Are the Causes of Vomiting and Nausea During Pregnancy?

 While there is no single cause responsible for vomiting and nausea in pregnancy, there are a few that are common and affect a majority of pregnant women.
-Increased hormone levels of hCG are one common reason for vomiting during pregnancy.
+The increased hormone levels of hCG is one common reason for vomiting during pregnancy.
 Also, digestion loses efficiency as the muscles of the digestive tract relax with high levels of oestrogen and progesterone in the body.
-Pregnancy also enhances the sense of smell which makes you react to the faintest smells around you.
-Since during such times you may feel like skipping meals, this could lead to a nauseous and empty feeling.
+Pregnancy also enhances the sense of smell, which makes women react to the faintest scents around them.
+During such a time, you may feel like skipping meals, and this could lead to a nauseous and empty feeling.

 Let us examine a few probable causes of nausea and vomiting during pregnancy in detail:

-2. Multiple gestation: Carrying twins or triplets pushes the hCG levels higher, leading to bouts of nausea.
+2. Multiple Gestations: Carrying twins or triplets pushes the hCG levels higher, leading to bouts of nausea.

 3. Oestrogen: Like other hormones, oestrogen levels go up too, especially during the initial stages of pregnancy, and are a possible cause of morning sickness.

-4. Growing Sensitivity To Smells And Odour: Newly pregnant women often can smell things from afar and are overwhelmed by the aroma which could trigger the gag reflex in an instant.
+4. Growing Sensitivity to Smells and Odour: Newly pregnant women can often smell things from afar and are easily overwhelmed by certain aromas, which could trigger their gag reflex in an instant.
 Research points out that this could be a result of higher oestrogen levels.

-5. Sensitive Digestion: Few women are able to handle the changes of early pregnancy, especially when the digestive tract becomes sensitive towards all kinds of food and their tastes.
-Also, the presence of Helicobacter pylori bacteria in the stomach stimulates vomiting and causesnausea.
+5. Sensitive Digestion: Few women are able to handle the changes in the early phases of pregnancy, especially when the digestive tract becomes sensitive towards all kinds of food and their tastes.
+Also, the presence of Helicobacter pylori bacteria in the stomach stimulates vomiting and causes nausea.

 7. Maternal Genetics: Women whose mothers experienced morning sickness are more likely to experience it.

-8. History of Motion Sickness: Women who suffer from motion sickness and migraines are more likely to experience morning sickness.
+8. History of Motion Sickness: Women who suffer from nausea and migraines are more likely to experience morning sickness.

 Will It Affect Your Baby?

-Hyperemesis gravidarum or severe morning sickness can cause unexplained weight-loss and upset electrolyte balances, due to severe vomiting.
-When this happens it is best to inform the doctor, as leaving it untreated could harm the baby.
+A condition called hyperemesis gravidarum or severe kind of morning sickness that can cause unexplained weight-loss and upset electrolyte balances, due to a lot of vomiting.
+When this happens, it is best to inform the doctor, as leaving it untreated could harm the baby.

 How To Stop Vomiting & Nausea During Pregnancy?

-How to prevent vomiting in pregnant women is a question that troubles to-be mothers and women are anxious to get rid of this extremely uncomfortable and queasy feeling.
-Treatment can be divided into natural and medical options, both having their own advantages when administered.
+How to prevent vomiting in pregnant women is a question that troubles a lot of expectant mothers and women are anxious to get rid of this extremely uncomfortable and queasy feeling.
+Treatment can be divided into natural and medical options, and both have their own advantages when administered.
 Check the following remedies to ease morning sickness and make life a bit more bearable:

 Home Remedies For Nausea During Pregnancy